snowch/biginsight-examples/knoxshell/README.md

 The Knox shell allows connects to your cluster and allows you to run commands against the cluster using a groovy API.

-Run the knox shell with:
+Run the knox shell from the current folder with:

 ```./gradlew -q --no-daemon shell```